Cipher-Daemon/PowerShell-Scripts/MS-Exchange-and-365/Mass-Add-License.md

 # Mass Add License In Office/Microsoft 365

 ## Prerequisite
-- For this command to work you must have the MSOnline module installed
+- For this command to work you must have the MSOnline module installed.
 - You must also connect your 365 tenant for this to work with command:
 ```powershell
 Connect-MsolService